Nightly prayers at the mosque? Big iftars? Vaccines? Ramadan 2021 brings decisions for Muslims.

 Arefin said he sees more engagement from young people as well, because the pandemic forced Muslim institutions to really step up their virtual programming.
 His center now has accounts running on Instagram, YouTube and other platforms.

 Amin said he wants this Ramadan to continue the intensity he felt last year, when the strange pandemic holiday focused everything on a question: Why do I believe what I believe?
-He plans to go to in-person and virtual iftars, attend the mosque regularly during the month, but keep social distancing, and “hold onto reading by myself.”
+He plans to go to in-person and virtual iftars, attend the mosque regularly during the month, but keep social distancing and “hold onto reading by myself.”

 One thing all generations connect on, said Shareef, is the concern about racial division and the hope that Ramadan, with its goal of higher consciousness, will be a help.
 He cited concern about what he called “seeds” left over from the Trump presidency, and about a new Georgia law that critics say is aimed at decreasing voter turnout among Black voters.